Start Here

 What if I only have a shaded balcony?

-Risk management in small-space gardening is mostly about preventing predictable issues before they stack up.
+Avoiding problems in small-space gardening is mostly about preventing obvious problems before they build up.
 Use trays and saucers where appropriate, check drainage paths, avoid unstable placement, and keep every container reachable without moving furniture or climbing over other pots.
-A practical system is one you can maintain in poor weather and low energy days, not only when you have ideal time.

-Designing a resilient crop mix
+Choose a reliable crop mix

 Use a simple before-and-after method: